BNasmith/PTForsyth/PTFWorkofChrist.md

 say?
 The second way asks, What can I make

-the Bible say ?
+the Bible say?
 The third way asks, What does

 God say in the Bible?